Skip to main content

 Physician perspective

-William Todd Gray, MD, talks about the crucial role that MCT (mobile cardiac telemetry) can play in a patient’s recovery after TAVR.
+William Todd Gray, DO, explains the crucial role mobile cardiac telemetry (MCT) can play in TAVR patients.

 Currently with our new structural heart program and TAVR programs, we've been using BodyGuardian monitors.
 We use the MINI PLUS for 30 days at discharge on every patient.
 We do this because incidence of arrhythmias in just the aortic stenosis population is high anyway.
 When you manipulate any technology in the aortic annulus and left ventricular outflow tract, the risk of damage or irritation of the conduction system increases.